moonscreens/intro-example-threejs/README.md

 ```
 Outputs static files to `/dist/`.

-Services like [Netlify](https://www.netlify.com/) have free tiers that can easilly deploy simple static webpages like this.
+Services like [Netlify](https://www.netlify.com/) have free tiers that can easily deploy simple static webpages like this.